labexp/LibreScan/README_en.md

 --------------------------------------------------------------------------------------------

-Its necessary to have CHDK installed in the cameras.
+It's necessary to have CHDK installed in the cameras.
 (In case of not having it you can follow this guide.
 We recommend to use the method "a"): https://github.com/LabExperimental-SIUA/ilt/wiki/Instalaci%C3%B3n-de-CHDK

 To know which camera is the right one or the left one we create a file called